van001/lesscode-fp/README.md

 # Features

-###Pure functions### : have no side-effects, are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.
-Think them
+### Pure functions ###
-as a mathematical function, which for a given input will awlays produce the same output.
+Have no side-effects, are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.
+Think them as a mathematical function, which for a given input will awlays produce the same output.
 ```
 // appends string to another string and returns a new string